ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ### Platform dependencies

-When using the "bal build" command to compile a Ballerina package, the resulting output will either be an executable JAR file or a non-executable JAR file (library package) depending on whether the package contains an entry point.
+When using the `bal build` command to compile a Ballerina package, the resulting output will either be an executable JAR file or a non-executable JAR file (library package) depending on whether the package contains an entry point.
 These archives created by the Ballerina compiler are self-contained, meaning that they include all necessary dependencies.
 It may also be necessary to package external JAR files with these archives.

 When working with JAR files, it is considered a best practice to keep them organized within the package.
 This makes it easier to manage and maintain the dependencies.

->**Note:** Additionally, it is important that Java libraries are considered platform-specific, and thereby, their location and usage should be specified in the “Ballerina.toml” file.
-This can be done by including a dependency on the specific JAR file as demonstrated below in the “Ballerina.toml” file.
+>**Note:** Additionally, it is important that Java libraries are considered platform-specific, and thereby, their location and usage should be specified in the `Ballerina.toml` file.
+This can be done by including a dependency on the specific JAR file as demonstrated below in the `Ballerina.toml` file.
 This helps the Ballerina compiler to include the relevant JAR files when creating the archive.

 There are two ways to include the JAR dependency.